Is a Correction Looming Ahead for Ur-Energy Inc. (URG)

-Ur-Energy Inc. (AMEX:URG) went down by -10.58% from its latest closing price compared to the recent 1-year high of $2.10.
-The company’s stock price has collected -5.06% of loss in the last five trading sessions.
-Press Release reported on 08/03/21 that Ur-Energy Releases 2021 Q2 Results
+Ur-Energy Inc. (AMEX:URG) went down by -1.72% from its latest closing price compared to the recent 1-year high of $2.10.
+The company’s stock price has collected -16.59% of loss in the last five trading sessions.
+Press Release reported on 09/21/21 that Sidoti – Fall Virtual Small Cap Investor Conference

 Is It Worth Investing in Ur-Energy Inc. (AMEX :URG) Right Now?